Bachelor of Arts

 Program Learning Outcomes

-- Assess the significance of major trends in U.S. History.
+- Assess the significance of major trends in U.S. and world history.

 - Discuss current concerns, new theories, new evidence, and issues that shape interpretation in history and the social sciences.